rubrik-devops/aws-cloud-on/README.md

 There are a few services you'll need in order to get this project off the ground:

-* AWS - this service allows you to configure CloudOut via a template
+* AWS IAM - this service allows you to define permissions via a `.json`
-* [Template for CloudOut to S3](rubrik_cloudout.template) - template for configuring CloudOut to S3
+* `s3_security_policy.json` - defines permissions required for S3
+* `vmimport.json` - defines permissions required for the vmimport function

 # :muscle: How You Can Help

 We glady welcome contributions from the community.
-From updating the documentation to requesting additional CloudFormation templates, all ideas are welcome.
+From updating the documentation to requesting additional templates or use cases, all ideas are welcome.
 Thank you in advance for all of your issues, pull requests, and comments! :star:

 * [Contributing Guide](CONTRIBUTING.md)
 * [Code of Conduct](CODE_OF_CONDUCT.md)